-Remember, to create a good steak, you’ll want to cook until rare or medium-rare - or until it reaches an internal temperature of 130 °F - 140 °F .
+Remember, to create a good petite sirloin, you’ll want to cook until rare or medium-rare - or until it reaches an internal temperature of 130 °F - 140 °F .

 You should also marinate with your favorite sauce (I recommended Worcestershire sauce for this one.)